 - Ecotones can be natural or man-made.
 For example, the ecotone between an agricultural field and a forest is a man-made one.

 Edge effects refer to the changes in population or community structures that occur at the boundary of two habitats.
-Generally, there is a greater number of species found in these regions (ecotones) and this is called edge effect.
+Generally, there is a greater number of species found in these regions (ecotones) and this is called the edge effect.
 The species found here are called edge species.

 Importance of Ecotone